The rules 2016

 Note that regulations are subject to change before the start of the race.

-- The challenge is to cross the Pyrinees, from west to east, starting in Cantabric sea, and ending in Mediterranean sea.
+- The challenge is to cross the Pyrenees, from west to east, starting at Bay of Biscay, and ending in Mediterranean sea.
 First to reach the goal, by just paragliding and walking, will be the winner.

 - The organization will set the route defining a series of waypoints, which might have different radius, that pilots will have to go through.